nickchomey/ddev-wordpress/README.md

 You can also check that the `WPURL` environment variable is correctly set in `.ddev/config.yaml` to the database's production URL.
 This is necessary for the relative paths to work.

+If you get any sort of infinite redirect loop (particularly a 301 code), it could mean that the URL rewriting rules are not working quite as comprehensively as needed.
+Please open an issue with details and we'll get it solved.

 # Reference Notes from the Add-on Template for outstanding tasks
 ## Components of the repository